Here's A 10-Second Guide To What Traders Are Chatting About This Morning

-Dave Lutz of Stifel Nicolaus passes along what traders are chatting about this morning.
+Dave Lutz of Stifel, Nicolaus has the ultra-concise guide to what traders are talking about today.

-Good Morning!
-Futures are unchanged, after being up as much as 50bp earlier — Wind coming out as the Yen continues to gather steam on Kuroda comments saying he will adjust policy if risks from easing materialise, and the € hit as ECB’s Coeure says “the ECB is very seriously considering negative deposit rates”.
-Many feel S&P futures will retest the 50dma, down about 50bp from here at 1803, as we have had the strongest 4day winning streak since late 2011/early 2012 for the Indices.
-EU markets remain strong, with Germany up 65bp, but volume remains below trend.
-EU FINs having a good day as Italian 10-year yields fell to the lowest in almost eight years.
-The FTSE is unchanged despite dovish talk from BOE’s Carney — as the UK braces for another massive storm.
-Over in Asia – Japan gained 60bp, tempered by a plunge in Machine Tool Orders, but that Yen has futures marked off almost 1.5% right now.
-Shanghai posted a 30bp gain — we had very Strong Chinese Trade data, but questions arise about its accuracy.
-Doesn’t matter, as it has propelled EM Stocks to the highest in 3 weeks.
+Massive inflows into US and EU equities // Pessimism At Lowest Level Since January 2012, but NOT a red flag? // heavy pressure in Asia as Yen tests 200dma, and China rates spike // China’s Repo Rates still well off Summer stress levels // Samsung leading the KOSPI lower // China’s ETF signaling trouble for Aussie, this week’s best performing market? // Dollar is breaking toward 2Y lows this week, but Germany’s IFO reversing // C$ biggest hit in 2 months as their Central Bank shelves Hawkish commentary // Signs of Inflationary trends mounting in Japan? // Norway’s $US810 bln oil fund hikes holdings in emerging markets — DXY a huge tailwind // Heavy Corporate Issuance this week as HYG breaks higher // Guidance deteriorating as Earnings grinds on // Great analysis of funds chasing the winners thru Thanksgiving // Homebuilders surging on Technicals // Huge Consumer Tailwinds developing as AMZN sees a strong Holiday season // Gasoline prices drop again as RINs deteriorate, watch the Casual Diners // Heavy Rail Tailwinds from Retailers and Oil Producers // Oil worst week in months as gluts in USA develop // OIH, XOP at risk as Oil deteriorates

-The 10YY remains higher, but was rejected from the 100dma in early trading — we have a $US24B, 10Y auction at 1.
-As mentioned, the DXY is flying, as the $US gains sharply against €, breaking upside of the 100dma.
-Many traders are focused on heavy resistance against the Yen however — at the 102.70-102.8 in the $US¥ cross.
-With the stronger $US, commodities have a headwind — but Industrial metals like Copper and Platinum are well bid (China data) — while WTI is popping on API data showing heavy Cushing drawdowns (DOE data at 10:30 key).
-Brent is barely green, however, despite the strong Chinese imports of the commodity, as EU IP came in weaker than expected – We have the OPEC monthly report at some point today.
-Nat gas is popping another 2% (up 17% in the last week) on the tough US weather — Catalysts today include: The Senate Debt Vote as the GOP is urging their members for a “quick vote” today ahead of weather and a 2 week break — we have scheduled Bullard speaking at 8:45, NY Fed Small Business Credit Survey at 10, ECB President Draghi Speaks and DOE Data at 10:30, a small POMO at 11, the $US24B 10Y auction at 1, and the Monthly Budget Statement for January at 2.
+For more on what’s going on, see 10 things you need to know before the opening bell.

 Business Insider Emails & Alerts